 If they schedule a demo on a Tuesday and get another email on Thursday asking them to schedule a demo — that's a terrible customer experience.

-Know when to take someone out of your drip.
-Set up a trigger that will unenroll a prospect the moment they complete the action you've goaled your drip campaign on.
+To know when to take someone out of your drip, create a trigger that will unenroll a prospect once they complete the desired action of the email drip campaign.

 Feeling ready to create your drip campaign?
 I’ve compiled a few best practices to ensure each email is in its best shape.